Skip to content

 if logger:

-logger.write(f"[index] {error}")
+logger.write(f"[index] {erreur}")

-# prepare the response for the client
+# we prepare the response to the customer

-# send the response
+# we send the answer

-return json_response(result, status.HTTP_500_INTERNAL_SERVER_ERROR)
+return json_response(résultat, status.HTTP_500_INTERNAL_SERVER_ERROR)

 finally: